-UK Recalls 14 Children's Toys Over Asbestos Contamination in Sand Products
+UK Recalls 21+ Toys Over Asbestos in Sand Products

-UK Recalls 14 Children's Toys Over Asbestos Contamination in Sand Products
+UK Recalls 21+ Toys Over Asbestos in Sand Products

 Key Facts

-Affected products include sand art kits, craft sets, and stretchy toys
+Affected products include sand art kits, craft sets, stretchy toys, and science kits

 Major retailers involved: Tesco, M&S, Matalan, Asda, Hobbycraft, B&M, Argos, Aldi

-British safety officials have recalled 14 children’s toys after finding asbestos contamination in sand art kits and stretchy figures sold at major retailers across the United Kingdom.
-The Office for Product Safety and Standards (OPSS) issued the recalls between January and February 2026, marking the largest wave of asbestos-related toy recalls in UK history.
+British safety officials have recalled more than 21 children’s toys after finding asbestos contamination in sand art kits, stretchy figures, and science kits sold at major retailers across the United Kingdom.
+The Office for Product Safety and Standards (OPSS) has issued recalls continuously since January 2026, with new products added as recently as March 23, 2026.

 The contamination was first discovered when a parent had children’s play sand from Hobbycraft tested in a lab.
-That initial finding triggered a broader investigation that has expanded to 14 products across multiple manufacturers and retailers.
+That initial finding triggered a broader investigation that has expanded across multiple manufacturers and retailers, and has now spread to seven countries including Australia, France, Germany, Ireland, Malta, and Canada.

 Full List of Recalled Products